 How to Order Your Marriage Certificate

 Once you've been legally married the person conducting your marriage ceremony files the signed marriage licence with the Vital Statistics office in your province.
-The Vital Statistics offices always keep your marriage licence on file as legal proof of your marriage and on application will issue marriage certificates on application for a fee.
+The Vital Statistics offices always keep your marriage licence on file as legal proof of your marriage.
+Vital Statistics issue marriage certificates on application for a fee.

 A marriage certificate is different from a record of solemnization, which you may have received on your wedding day.
 Marriage certificates are essential when changing names, and may also be required for insurance or any other situation where you may need to legally prove your relationship.
 Many organizations will insist on a marriage certificate issued by Vital Stats or a Canadian court instead of a religious certificate.

 Marriage certificates are managed at a provincial level.
 Each provincial Vital Statistics office has their own forms, fees and ordering process.
 We can provide the marriage certificate application form for your province via the button below.